Chapter 6: Syntax

 6.1 Syntactic knowledge and grammaticality judgements

-What kind of knowledge do we have about the syntax of language?
+What kind of knowledge do we have about the syntax of a language we know?
 Let’s start by considering the sentence in (1):

 You might not know what a grypno is, or what it means to be tichek (because these are made-up words!), but you can tell that this sentence is still the right kind of “shape” for English.
 In other words, (1) is consistent with the way English speakers put words together into sentences.